 Born and raised outside of Pittsburgh, PA, Doug Smith graduated from Penn State University with a B.S. in Civil Engineering/Construction Management and moved to Denver in 1998.
 Smith brings 20+ years of engineering and construction management to the FORMATIV team.

 After moving to Colorado, he started his career at Mortenson Construction and was involved in Denver’s Pepsi Center, the Broadmoor Hotel, and the JW Marriott in Cherry Creek to name a few projects.
 In 2008, Smith joined The Opus Group to broaden and sharpen his skills in Design/Build and Development.
 During this time, he directly managed and was responsible for over 1 million square-feet of office building products, including The TriZetto Headquarters, which won NAIOP Office of the Year in 2013.
 Most recently, Smith served as the Director of Construction for Brinkman Construction’s Denver operations, overseeing INDUSTRY RiNo Station and the Hilton Garden Inn Arvada.

 An outdoor enthusiast, Smith, his wife, Jilayne, daughter, Emerson and son, Crosby, are often found outside on the weekends whether it’s skiing or cycling or simply enjoying time with friends.
 When not on an adventure, Smith enjoys exercising and playing guitar.
-He and his family live in Stapleton.
+He lives with his family in Stapleton.

 director marketing & Community development